-External service providers have been contracted by the Municipality to collect refuse daily from the Paulpietersburg CBD, taxi rank, Dumbe Township and Bilanyoni twice a week respectively.
+External service providers have been contracted by the Municipality to collect refuse on a daily basis from the Paulpietersburg CBD, taxi rank, Dumbe Township and Bilanyoni twice a week respectively.
 The Municipality has two new refuse trucks to undertake its refuse removal responsibility; these trucks have been financed in terms of a full maintenance lease and suitably qualified drivers for the vehicles appointed.